- Search The Registry

 After returning to the United States in 1847, Douglass became the leader of the Underground Railroad in Rochester, New York.
 There he established the abolitionist newspaper North Star.
 During the presidential election of 1860 Douglass campaigned for Abraham Lincoln.
 Following the outbreak of the American Civil War, he helped raise two regiments of Black soldiers.
 After the war, Douglass fought for enactment of the 13th, 14th, and 15th Amendments to the Constitution of the United States.

 He later served in governmental positions, including U.S. minister to Haiti.
-Frederick Douglass died in 1895 in Washington D.C.
+Frederick Douglass, who escaped slavery and urged other Blacks to do likewise died in 1895 in Washington D.C.

 2,000 years of extraordinary achievement